John2143/node-rally-tools/Readme.md

 The basic usage is `rally preset list`, which lists all presets.
 Giving the `--resolve` flag will internall resolve the dynamic references in an object.
 You can then add these to the output using `--attach`.
+Ex. `rally preset list -e PROD --resolve --attach`

 `rally preset upload -e [env] -f [preset]` can be used to upload a file to a remote env.
 You can specify multiple -f arguments to upload multiple files.
 If